-UK company formation agents vs foreign registered agent: if you are outside the Great Britain and are thinking of registering a company limited by shares here, it can be tempting to work with a company formation agent in your home country.
-After all, they speak your language, but it can often cost more and be less effective than working with a registered agent in the Great Britain like Coddan.
+UK company formation agents vs foreign intermediaries: if you are outside the Great Britain and are thinking of opening a company limited by shares here, it can be tempting to work with a company creation agent in your home country.
+After all, they speak your language, but it can often cost more and be less effective than working with a registered agent in the United Kingdom like Coddan.

 UK-based registered agents also have packages ready to go so can provide a fully VAT-registered company with a domain name off the shelf.
 It would take foreign agent days simply to find the information required.
 When they have the information, most of them will simply sub-contract the work to a company formation agent in any case, as they have no experience of the British system.
 With that in mind, a foreign agent is often an extra, unnecessary link in the chain.